March of Progress: Reception

 The intelligent design advocate Jonathan Wells wrote in Icons of Evolution: Science or Myth?
 (2002), "Although it is widely used to show that we are just animals, and that our very existence is a mere accident, the ultimate icon goes far beyond the evidence."
 The book likens a selection of evolution theory textbook topics to the cover illustration thus qualified.

 Riley Black, writing for Scientific American, argues that the idea of a "march of progress", as depicted in the 1965 Time-Life illustration, dates back to the medieval great chain of being and the 19th century idea of the "missing link" in the fossil record.
 In her view, to understand life and evolution, "step one involves casting out types of imagery which constrain rather than enlighten."
 Writing in Wired, Black added that "There is perhaps no other illustration that is as immediately recognizable as representing evolution, but the tragedy of this is that it conveys a view of life that does not resemble our present understanding of life's history."

 Parodies and adaptations

 The March of Progress has often been imitated, parodied, or adapted for commercial or political purposes.
-The logo for the Leakey Foundation and the National Museums of Kenya features a small silhouette of the March of Progress image itself.
-The cover of the 1972 Doors album Full Circle references the March of Progress, as does the 1985 Supertramp album Brother Where You Bound, while the soundtrack CD for the 1992 movie Encino Man shows an ape evolving into a skateboarder.
+The cover of the 1972 Doors album Full Circle references the March of Progress, as does the 1985 Supertramp album Brother Where You Bound, while the poster for the 1992 comedy film Encino Man shows an ape evolving into a skateboarder.
 The December 2005 issue of The Economist depicts hominids progressing up a flight of stairs to transform into a woman in a black dress holding a glass of champagne to illustrate "The Story of Man".
+British rapper, Digga D, adapted a version of the image for the cover of his third mixtape, Noughty by Nature.
+The game Yume 2kki also has an "Event" which takes place in an area called "Chess World," the Event starts off by walking through a corridor similar to another location in the game, after the corridor ends, you are taken to a singular room with a throne, sitting on this throne will then teleport you to the Event.